lemberg/carma-money/README.txt

 Description
 -----------
-This module defines the "money" CCK field.
+This module defines the "money" field.
 It uses the Currency API, which is included in the Currency module, to get a list of valid currencies.

 Only amounts with 2 decimals can be used.
 Any decimal separator and any digit